-- Toilets, stinks or showers that gurgle when water goes through the drain
+- Toilets, sinks or showers that gurgle when water goes through the drain

-- Water in toilets and sinks that rises very quickly
+- Water in toilets and sinks rises very quickly

 However, diagnosing a clogged sewer line can be difficult, so in this article, we’re going to explain a couple of signs that will lead you to notice if your main sewer line is actually clogged or not.